resknow/contact/README.md

 # Contact Form Plugin

+### v1.2.0

+- Added AJAX form event callbacks, you can now hook in to the contact form on the frontend with the following events: `contact.success`, `contact.fail` and `contact.error`.
+All 3 pass in the `response` object received from the server.

 ### v1.1.0

 __Important:__ Boilerplate version `1.5.6` or higher is required for the plugin to work as it uses new features. _Check your version before updating!_